Equity capital markets in United States: regulatory overview

 minimum of 400 US shareholders must each hold at least 100 shares and at least 1.1 million shares must be publicly held in the US;

-publicly held shares in the US must have a market value of US$60 million at the time of the IPO;
+publicly held shares in the US must have a market value of US$40 million at the time of the IPO;

-one of the following five financial tests with specified US dollar thresholds must be satisfied:
+one of the following two financial tests with specified US dollar thresholds must be satisfied:

-Alternate quantitative listing standards for US and non-US companies.
+Alternate quantitative listing standards for non-US companies.
 These take into account worldwide share distribution.
-Consequently, non-US companies often qualify under these standards.
+Consequently, non-US companies often qualify under these standards, though they may also list under the US company standards (see above, NYSE: Quantitative listing standards for US companies).
 FPIs must satisfy the following criteria:

 minimum of 5,000 shareholders worldwide must each hold at least 100 shares and at least 2.5 million shares must be publicly held worldwide;